ruizb/grunt-ng-cleandi/README.md

   }]);
 ```

-Otherwise, the plugin might nor work as expected.
+Otherwise, the plugin might not work as expected.
 You are free to contribute to this project by forking it and adding regular expressions that handle new conventions! :)

 ## Release History